mozaik-association/mozaik/docs/1Contacts Module.md

 <figcaption>Example of a contact with a co-residency</figcaption>
 </figure>

 ## Memberships
-It is possible to track the membership history of a member from the memberships tab of a contact.
+It is possible to follow-up the membership history of a member from the memberships tab of a contact.
 In this tab, you can find a whole list of information:

 - Internal instance to which the member is linked his through membership.
 - Membership status to which the contact belongs (former member, new member...).